indix/web-auto-extractor/README.md

 **[Demo](https://tonicdev.com/npm/web-auto-extractor)** it on tonicdev

 ## Introduction
-Parse any sematically structured HTML
+Parse any sematically structured HTML and query on it.
 ```js
 import WAE from 'web-auto-extractor'
 import request from 'request'